Collage: Wood Collage

-The wood collage is a type that emerged somewhat later than paper collage.
-Kurt Schwitters began experimenting with wood collages in the 1920s after already having given up painting for paper collages.
-The principle of wood collage is clearly established at least as early as his 'Merz Picture with Candle', dating from the mid to late 1920s.
+Kurt Schwitters began experimenting with Wood Collages in the 1920s after already having given up painting for paper collages.
+He was creating wood collage at least as early as his 'Merz Picture with Candle', dating from the mid to late 1920s.

-In a sense, wood collage made its debut indirectly at the same time as paper collage, since according to the Guggenheim online, Georges Braque initiated use of paper collage by cutting out pieces of simulated oak-grain wallpaper and attaching them to his own charcoal drawings.
-Thus, the idea of gluing wood to a picture was implicit from the start, since the paper used was a commercial product manufactured to look like wood.
+Georges Braque initiated use of paper collage by cutting out pieces of simulated oak-grain wallpaper and attaching them to his own charcoal drawings.
+Thus, the idea of gluing wood to a picture was implicit from the start of at least Cubist Collage, since the paper used was a commercial product manufactured to look like wood.

 It was during a fifteen-year period of intense experimentation beginning in the mid-1940s that Louise Nevelson evolved her sculptural wood collages, assembled from found scraps, including parts of furniture, pieces of wooden crates or barrels, and architectural remnants like stair railings or moldings.
 Generally rectangular, very large, and painted black, they resemble gigantic paintings.
 Concerning Nevelson's Sky Cathedral (1958), the Museum of Modern Art catalogue states, "As a rectangular plane to be viewed from the front, Sky Cathedral has the pictorial quality of a painting..."
 Yet such pieces also present themselves as massive walls or monoliths, which can sometimes be viewed from either side, or even looked through.

+Artist George Morrison made his first Wood Collage in 1974 with his work titled, Collage IX: Landscape.
+This is described as having been made from "driftwood he gathered along the shores of Lake Superior."
+Morrison has said of these Wood Collages that they were "paintings made of wood."